-The Eastern family of churches, today called the Oriental Orthodox and Eastern Orthodox churches, go back to the very earliest days of Christianity.
+The Eastern family of churches, today called the Oriental Orthodox and Eastern Orthodox churches, date back to the very earliest days of Christianity.
 During the first four centuries of the Common Era, Christianity had spread not only into the Roman and Byzantine Empires, but also into the present-day Middle East, North Africa, and India.
-They were united through a pentarchy that revered patriarchal sees in Antioch, Alexandria, Constantinople, Jerusalem and Rome.
-Following the Council of Chalcedon in 451, however, the Christological controversies led by Nestorius and Cyril influenced the first major fissure in the Church.
+Christians were united through a pentarchy that revered patriarchal leaders in Antioch, Alexandria, Constantinople, Jerusalem and Rome.
+Following the Council of Chalcedon in 451 CE, however, the Christological controversies led by Nestorius and Cyril influenced the first major fissure in the Church.
 The Oriental Orthodox Church rejected the decree that the nature of Christ is equally human and divine.
-Christians of Egypt, Ethiopia, Syria, Armenia, India, Iraq, and Iran either formally followed these men into schism or quietly fell off the Greco-Roman radar due to vast distances and difficult terrain.
+Christians of Egypt, Ethiopia, Syria, Armenia, India, Iraq, and Iran either formally followed these men into schism or quietly fell away from the Greco-Roman community due to vast distances and difficult terrain.
 Many of these communities would later become known as the Oriental Orthodox churches.
-Furthermore, in the centuries that followed, the growing estrangement between the Roman and Greek Christians eventually led to the second major schism of 1054, which led to a crisis point as the Pope of Rome and the Patriarch of Constantinople excommunicated each other.
-The institutions headed by each became known respectively as the (Roman) Catholic Church and the (Eastern) Orthodox Churches.
+Furthermore, in the centuries that followed, the growing estrangement between the Roman and Greek Christians eventually led to the second major schism in 1054 CE, which led to a crisis point as the Pope of Rome and the Patriarch of Constantinople excommunicated one another.
+The institutions headed by each became known respectively as the (Roman) Catholic Church and the (Eastern) Orthodox churches.

-During the seventh century, Christianity encountered the challenge of Islam, a new religious tradition which gained ground in Palestine, Syria and Egypt, and from Anatolia to Spain.
-The great Dome of the Rock mosque was completed in Jerusalem in 692.
+During the 7th century, Christianity encountered the challenge of Islam, a new religious tradition which gained ground in Palestine, Syria and Egypt, and from Anatolia to Spain.
+The great Dome of the Rock mosque was completed in Jerusalem in 692 CE.
 Eight centuries later, the Byzantine Empire, centered at Constantinople, fell to the Ottoman Turks in 1453.
-The great centers of Orthodoxy, including Constantinople, became centers of Islamic rule, and its great churches became mosques.
+The great centers of orthodoxy, including Constantinople, became centers of Islamic rule, and its great churches became mosques.
 For hundreds of years, the encounter with Islam has been of significance and immediacy for Oriental Orthodox and Eastern Orthodox churches.